The Bankrate promise

 How do you save with Progressive Snapshot?

-Progressive’s Snapshot program only reward good drivers.
+Progressive’s Snapshot program only rewards good drivers.
 Drivers who perform well during the monitoring period could earn a discount on their car insurance rate.
 Most insurance companies offer auto policy discounts for students earning good grades at school, getting married, buying a house or bundling their auto and home insurance policies.
-But usage-based insurance programs such as Snapshot offer immediate savings for driving safely.
+But usage-based insurance programs such as Snapshot offer savings for driving safely, based on real-time data.

 Is Progressive Snapshot worth it?